enqack/steam-deck-infra/README.md

 ### Additional Runs

 Once Konsole is closed some configuration is lost.
-To re-run the above operations enter following in a new Konsole window:
+To re-run the above operations enter the following in a new Konsole window:

 ```
 ls -l /run/media/deck/